elena19m/cloud-courses/website/docs/common/elastic_stack/_elastic_stack_installation.md

 `firewall-cmd --add-service=kibana`
 :::

-Connect to the Kibana instance using a browser and `ssh` as a SOCKS proxy.
+Connect to the Kibana instance on port 5601 using a browser and `ssh` as a SOCKS proxy.
 Revisit the LDAP lab if you do not remember how to do that.

 Login using the credentials printed by Elasticsearch in the installation process and wait for the initial setup to be done.
+Check that you can access the Kibana UI.
 This might take a few minutes on the lab infrastructure.
 You can read the next section in the meantime.

 ### Alternative installation methods